 Mill Canyon Peak - (10,349 feet)

 Mill Canyon Peak is a relatively unknown peak east of American Fork Canyon.
-The area is popular with mountain bikers and motorcycles but not hikers.
-The northernmost trail is from Pole Line Pass which is part of Ridge Trail 157.
+The northernmost trail starts from Pole Line Pass which is part of Ridge Trail 157.
 It follows the Great Western Trail south toward the summit.
 A trail up Mill Canyon can be reached from Tibble Fork Reservior.
 It meets up with the Great Western Trail south of point 8,800 where you can follow a trail that leads north toward the peak.
 There is a junction in the trail on the west side of the peak.
-It can also be climbed from Cascade Springs which is probably the longest route.
+It can also be approached from Cascade Springs.
 There are great views back toward Alpine Ridge, Box Elder Peak, and Mt.
 Timpanogos.